tingerrr/masters-thesis/src/de/chapters/4-persistent-data-structures.typ

 #todo[
   A later inequality seems to imply $d_min < k_min$ as well as $k_max < d_max$, so this may be worth mentioning here once proven.
 ]

-#todo[
-  We need better terminology to separate the notion of
-  - elements of the tree (those in the leaves, always of type `T`)
-  - elements in a layer (those which are packed up for the next layer or unwrapped for the previous layer, those being the nested type `Node^t a`)
-  - nodes (as being names for those "wrapped" elements, those being of type `Node T'` where `T'` is the nested type at layer `t`)

-  This was repeatedly brought up in review of the sections below.
-]

 Da Wirbelknoten mindestens $2 d_min$ _Digits_ enthalten, muss die Bildung dieser Minimalanzahl der Elemente im letzten Wirbelknoten überbrückt werden.